Majic-Jungle/sapiens-mod-creation/README.md

 C Mods in Sapiens are intended for performance intensive tasks, and at the moment that is per vertex terrain generation/biome and climate assignment, and the particle engine.

-In the SPlugins directory, you will the SPCommon library.
+In the SPlugins directory, is the SPCommon library.
 SPCommon is the common code used by both the game engine and plugins, including math, Perlin noise functions and random number generation.
 This source repository includes the pre-built libraries and the required includes for using SPCommon.
 It also contains the source and projects for building SPCommon, though you shouldn't need to do that, it's only included for reference and debugging purposes.

 In SPlugins/Examples you will find SPVanilla.
 This is the vanilla/default plugin code, which is used by the game if no mods are installed.
 To create your own SPlugin library for inclusion in a mod, you would create a similar project that then overrode one or more of those functions.